Twelve Bens: Geography

 The Twelve Bens range is a core massif of 22 peaks above 100 m in elevation, centred around the highest peak in the range, Benbaun 729 m.
 To the north of this core massif lies the separate subsidiary massif of the Garraun Complex with 9 peaks around Garraun 598 m.
 To the west of the core massif lies 7 other isolated or subsidiary "outlier" peaks, thus giving a total of 38 Bens with an elevation above 100 metres.

-While the Bens are not as high as those of the ranges in County Kerry (e.g. MacGillycuddy's Reeks and the Mountains of the Dingle Peninsula), their rocky peaks and ridges contrast with the surrounding sea-level landscape (unlike Kerry, there are no mountain-passes in Connemara), and give the range an imposing feel.
+While the Bens are not as high as those of the ranges in County Kerry (e.g. MacGillycuddy's Reeks and Mount Brandon), their rocky peaks and ridges contrast with the surrounding sea-level landscape (unlike Kerry, there are no mountain-passes in Connemara), and give the range an imposing feel.

 The range is bounded by the Inagh Valley and the R344 road to the east, while the N59 road (or the "Clifden Road"), circles and bounds the core massif (and most of the outliers), from the southerly, westerly and northerly directions.
 The Garraun Complex lies to the north of the N59 road at Kylemore Lough.